Common raccoon dog: Diet

 Common raccoon dogs are omnivores that feed on insects, rodents, amphibians, birds, fish, reptiles, mollusks, crabs, sea urchins, human garbage, carrion, and eggs, as well as fruits, nuts, and berries.
 Among the rodents targeted by common raccoon dogs, voles seem to predominate in swampy areas, but are replaced with gerbils in flatland areas such as Astrakhan.
 Frogs are the most commonly taken amphibians; in the Voronezh region, they frequently eat fire-bellied toads, while European spadefoot toads are usually taken in Ukraine.
 Common raccoon dogs are able to eat toads that have toxic skin secretions by producing copious amounts of saliva to dilute the toxins.
 They prey on waterfowl, passerines, and migrating birds.
 Grouse are commonly hunted in their introduced range, and many instances of pheasant predation are recorded in the Ussuri territory.

 Common raccoon dogs eat beached fish and fish trapped in small water bodies.
 They rarely catch fish during the spawning season, but eat many during the spring thaw.
 In their southern range, they eat young tortoises and their eggs.
 Insectivorous mammals hunted by common raccoon dogs include shrews, hedgehogs, and, on rare occasions, moles and desmans.
 In the Ussuri territory, large moles are their primary source of food.
 Plant food is highly variable, and includes bulbs, rhizomes, oats, millets, maize, nuts, fruits, berries, grapes, melons, watermelons, pumpkins, and tomatoes.

 Common raccoon dogs adapt their diets to the season; in late autumn and winter they feed mostly on rodents, carrion, and feces, while fruit, insects, and amphibians predominate in spring.
 In summer they eat fewer rodents, and mainly target nesting birds, fruits, grains, and vegetables.

 Predators

 Wolves are the main predators of common raccoon dogs, killing large numbers of them in spring and summer, though attacks have been reported in autumn, too.
 In Tatarstan, wolf predation can account for more than half of dog deaths, while in northwestern Russia, it can amount to almost two-thirds.
 Red foxes kill common raccoon dog pups, and have been known to bite adults to death.

 Both foxes and European badgers compete with common raccoon dogs for food, and have been known to kill them if common raccoon dogs enter their burrows.
 Eurasian lynxes rarely attack them.
-Birds of prey known to take dogs include golden eagles, white-tailed eagles, goshawks, and eagle owls.
+Birds of prey known to take raccoon dogs include golden eagles, white-tailed eagles, goshawks, and eagle owls.